 Why is dust control important?
 Because most remodeling projects can create job site dust that can include dirt and debris, drywall and sawdust.
 Working in my clients’ homes for more than 16 years, I’ve realized that easing the pain of the remodeling process is just as important as the final results of the project.
-Here at Sebring Services, we take controlling dust very seriously!
+Here at Sebring Design Build, we take controlling dust very seriously!
 Your livability is our top concern during a remodeling project.
 How a contractor controls construction dust can make or break the success of a project.
 Over the years, we have researched new products and techniques to help in the reduction of remodeling dust.
 So if you are looking to hire a contractor for the job, here is my best practice list on how to control the biggest nuisance of the project, DUST!

 Always Protect Your Floors

 There have been many advancements in floor protection in the past 10 years.
 The days of laying red rosin paper are a thing of the past.
 We use a non-adhesive, non-slip, super tough fabric roll for hardwood and tile floors.
 The fabric is absorbent, excellent for accidental chemical and paint drips, and because there is a thin layer of vinyl on the back it helps protect the floor from melting snow tracked in during the winter months.
 It comes in gray and brown which usually looks better than most tarps.